amrap030/microservices-demo/src/fivestarratingservice/README.md

 The fivestarratingservice allows a User to leave a rating to a product from 1 to 5 stars.
 These ratings are saved and fetched from a MongoDB database configured as a replicaset.
 All ratings are then displayed in the frontend on the "Home" and "Product" Page.

+**Integration:**

+The fivestarratingservice integrates right after the frontend.
+The frontend provides the productID's that we can use to identify products and save ratings to this specific products.
+To save and fetch ratings, the fivestarrating service is connected to a mongoDB database configured as a replicaset.

 **Future implementations:**

 - possibility to leave a comment on a product